Updated: Sep 18, 2021

 Since we were young, teachers would always say that everyone is equal.
-But the harsh truth of our society is that everyone is not equal.
+However, the harsh truth of our society is that everyone is not equal.
 From the beginning of humanity, there were always losers.
-There were always smart people and idiotic people; there were always rich and poor people.
+For there to be intelligence, there must be idiocracy.
+For there to be wealth, there must be poverty.
 It's a cruel part of society.

-If we are equal, why are people not treated the same in society, in school, and in workplaces?
-Why do some people live in war-torn countries with no rights whatsoever while some people live in big luxury condos?
+If we are equal, why are people not treated the same in society, in schools, and in workplaces?
+Why do some people live in war-torn countries with no rights whatsoever while some live in luxury condos?

+Here is a personal story.
 When I was in 6th grade, my math teacher always said that everyone is equal and that every teacher in my school was always respected and was respectful to other teachers.
-I never argued but I knew that wasn't the case.
+I never really argued but, deep inside, I knew that wasn't the case.

 Saying that everyone is equal means that regardless of their income, race, career, religion, or nationality would be respected the same way and live with the same standards.
 Not everyone is living in the same circumstances and not everyone can achieve the same things.